devismail2y/notashoppingnote-old/Semester2/data-mining-and-data-warehouse/DM3.md

 ### Embedding and Linking
 In order to implement relationship between documents in MongoDB.

-- Embedding, the default and primary relationship model.
+Embedding (denormalized model), capture relationship between data by storing related data in a single document structure.
+This is the default and primary relationship model.
 Because No-SQL document database means to eliminates Joins by De-normalizing data and provide efficient mechanism.
+Benefits of embedding: fewer queries and updates to complete common operations.

-- Linking (indexed, normalized, and referenced)
+Linking (indexed, normalized, and referenced)

 Example: Post can have one or more comments.